LYCE899/capston-project/README.md

 - Navigation between different sections (Home, Plants, Tips, Remedies, About)
 ## Future Developments
 Here are the features planned for upcoming versions:
--Interactive quiz section to test users' knowledge -Improvement of the plant search functionality -Increase in the number of documented plants and remedies -Addition of local dialects in language options -Integration of an interactive map showing the geographical distribution of plants -Rating system for remedies by users
+- Interactive quiz section to test users' knowledge
+- Improvement of the plant search functionality
+- Increase in the number of documented plants and remedies
+- Addition of local dialects in language options
+- Integration of an interactive map showing the geographical distribution of plants
+- Rating system for remedies by users
--Optimization of application performance
+- Optimization of application performance
--Deployment of the application on Firebase Hosting
+- Deployment of the application on Firebase Hosting

 ![image commencer](https://github.com/user-attachments/assets/8f8f97d4-154f-4a51-8baf-1b44a9a4dffc)
 ![creer compte image](https://github.com/user-attachments/assets/85a7e881-2db5-4ab5-8a5b-25400142e357)